Ebenezer319/first_temporal/README.md

 ## Instructions
 1. Clone the repository locally.
 2. Open a terminal in the root directory of the repository.
 Here you will want to run the `build.sh` script to build the temporal server locally to allow you to run the ETL.
-This requires a git enabled terminal to clone the repo.
 3. Open another terminal, also in the root directory and run `python worker.py`.
 This will spin up the workers to wait for work in the queue.
 4. Finally, trigger the workflow by running `python starter.py`.
 This can be run multiple times to continue to add more purchases and customers to the `.csv` files and iterate on the purchase date and ids.